sonodima/blurthing/README.md

 <div align="center" style="margin-top: 24px;">
     <div>
         <h1>BlurThing 🌄</h1>
-        <span>Simple application for generating and customizing <a href="https://blurha.sh">
+        <span>Cross-platform application for generating and customizing <a href="https://blurha.sh">
             BlurHashes</a> from<br/>images, with extensive controls for
             image manipulation.</span>
     </div>